deanshelton913/katacoda-scenarios/hello-world/step1.md

-This is your first step.

-## Task

 First things first.

+## Get up to date!

-Lets check out our version of nodejs.
-Dragonchain just needs atleast version 10 or greater.
+Lets make sure we have atleast version 10 on NodeJS.

 `node --version`{{execute}}